Mesothelioma / Diagnosing Mesothelioma

 Imaging Tests for Mesothelioma Diagnosis

-Does Mesothelioa Show on an X-Ray?
+Does Mesothelioma Show on an X-Ray?

 X-rays are low-resolution, low-radiation images that give doctors a two-dimensional glimpse into the body.
 Irregularities that may indicate the presence of mesotheliomas, such as fluid buildup, pleural thickening, pleural plaques, tumors, and irregularities in lung size, are usually visible with an X-ray.
 Abnormal scans may prompt doctors to move on to higher-resolution imaging tests.
 The average X-ray only takes around 15 minutes.